 Battling slave catchers and dangerous swamps, they helped establish the first American underground railroad more than a century before the Civil War.
-Courageous Africans and their Indian allies shuttled runaways southward, rather than to the north, as the later railroad would.
+Courageous Africans and their Native American allies shuttled runaways southward, rather than to the north, as the later railroad would.
 In Florida the Spanish freed the fugitives in return for their service to the King and their conversion to the Catholic faith.
 The Spanish were glad to have skilled laborers, and the freedmen were also welcome additions to St. Augustine’s weak military forces.
 In 1738 the Spanish governor established the runaways in their own fortified town, Gracia Real de Santa Teresa de Mose, about two miles north of St. Augustine, Florida.
-Mose (pronounced “Moh- say”) became the first legally sanctioned free black town in the present-day United States, and it is a critically important site for Black American history.
+Mose (pronounced “Moh- say”) became the first legally sanctioned free Black town in the present-day United States, and it is a critically important site for Black American history.
 Mose provides important evidence that Black American colonial history was much more than slavery and oppression.
 The men and women of Mose won their liberty through great daring and effort and made important contributions to Florida’s multi-ethic heritage.

 The men and women who formed the community at Mose are no longer anonymous.
 Centuries-old documents recovered in the colonial archives of Spain, Florida, Cuba, and South Carolina by historian Dr. Jane Landers tell us who lived in Mose and something about what it was like to live there.
 We know that in 1759 the village consisted of twenty-two palm thatch huts which housed thirty-seven men, fifteen women, seven boys and eight girls.
 These villagers attended Mass in a wood church where their priest also lived.
 The people of Mose farmed the land and the men stood guard at the fort or patrolled the frontier.
-Most of the Carolina fugitives married fellow escapees, but some married Indian women or slaves living in St. Augustine.
+Most of the Carolina fugitives married fellow escapees, but some married Native American women or enslaved people living in St. Augustine.